-Using dehumidifier condensate to water consumable plants can be a heated topic among growers.
+Using a dehumidifier condensate to water consumable plants can be a heated topic among growers.
 Some say, “Yes, I use it and it works fine.”
-Some growers question condensate water quality, wondering if contaminants accumulate in plants.
+Others question the condensate water quality, wondering if contaminants accumulate in plants.
 Meanwhile, a small minority insist it is pure poison.

 Along with questioning condensate water quality, many environmentally-aware growers are concerned about wasted fuel, electricity and water.
 Those who use an effective dehumidifier see a lot of water being pulled from the air.
 Dehumidifiers also consume electricity and condense considerable amounts of water.
 Many believe it’s a shame to dump potentially useful water down the drain.

 Beyond the substantial amount of water produced by dehumidifiers, there is a multiplier effect that can drastically increase the potential water savings.
 This is because reverse osmosis machines waste from 1-3 gallons of water for each gallon of processed water, while every recycled gallon of dehumidifier condensate saves somewhere between 2 to 4 gal.

 - Do dehumidifiers add anything harmful to the collected water (i.e. heavy metals)?